A New Frontier for Us: ‘Metaversification’

 The metaverse concept is exploding.
-The Mekong Club doesn’t know what this will mean for our charitable efforts, but we hope to go along for the ride, help influence the “metaversification process” and instil the concept of “metaverse for good”.
+The Mekong Club doesn’t know what this will mean for our charitable efforts, but we hope to go along for the ride, help influence the “metaversification process” and instil the “metaverse for good” concept.
 Where this path will take us is yet to be known.

 If you are interested in this process, please let us know.
 We are always open to collaboration.